edsdk/n1ed-react/README.md

 $ npm install --save @edsdk/n1ed-react
 ```

+See full [React + TinyMCE + N1ED installation manual](https://n1ed.com/doc/install-n1ed-react-component) for more.

 ## Usage

-Here is an example of usage of TinyMCE + N1ED in your React component.
-This is JS sample, see links below for TypeScript one.
+Here is an example of the usage of TinyMCE + N1ED in your React component.
+This is a JS sample, see the links below for TypeScript and JavaScript GitHub sample projects.

-You can remove `init` parameter in case you do not wish to pass any custom config into TinyMCE.
-In this example we use it to define a custom toolbar and create inside it a custom TinyMCE button in order to show how to work with basic TinyMCE features from N1ED.
+In this example we use add N1ED and additionally (this is an optional) define a custom toolbar and create inside it a custom TinyMCE button in order to show how to work with basic TinyMCE features from N1ED.

 ```js
 import React from 'react';